unrealwork/atsd-use-cases/SocrataIowaCompensation/README.md

 | rigx-2vau | [Unemployment insurance initial claims by county](https://data.iowa.gov/Economy/Unemployment-Insurance-Initial-Claims-by-County/rigx-2vau)|
 | aeyn-twxp | [Unemployment insurance recipients and unemployment insurance benefit payments by county (monthly)](https://data.iowa.gov/Economy/Unemployment-Insurance-Recipients-and-UI-Benefit-P/aeyn-twxp)|

+(Note: If you would like to view a data.gov dataset without installing the ATSD software, please contact us and we would be happy to add it to this table!)

 Let us change the entity in the default portal to **Unemployment insurance benefit payments by industry** (the 5th entry in the above table).
 Follow the below steps to change the entity:

 1. Open the default portal: [https://apps.axibase.com/chartlab/1ac33603](https://apps.axibase.com/chartlab/1ac33603).